Are Toys Made Of PVC Safe? Let Us Find Out Together

 To alleviate any consumer concerns, government agencies are putting in policies to create mandatory third-party testing of PVC toys.
 It is only in this way that it is possible to assure parents of the safety of vinyl toys.

 In as much as there is no convincing evidence of the health effects of phthalates contained in PVC toys, most of the parents are still not convinced.
 Just like me, I always do not like taking chances with my children’s health conditions.

 The perfect news is that there are available options for your toys apart from PVC that you can buy.
 They may be more expensive since vinyl is always cheap to make.
 The options involve the use of biodegradable and eco-friendly materials.

 You can buy toys made from natural materials like latex, textiles or eco-friendly plastics such Polypropylene and polyethylene.
-Wooden and bamboo toys are another great option since they do not contain any chemical additives and are, therefore, considered to be safe.
+Nestingdolls.co indicates that wooden and bamboo toys are another great option since they do not contain any chemical additives and are, therefore, considered to be safe.